Hillary Clinton Slammed For Pushing Trump-Putin Conspiracy Theory In Wake Of Capitol Riots

 "Have you heard of #BlueAnon?"
 The Nation journalist Aaron Maté tweeted, paralleling the comments with the QAnon conspiracy theory.

-Clinton and her guest, Hosue Speaker Nancy Pelosi, continued to suggest the establishment of a “9/11-type commission” to investigate Trump’s purported links to Putin.
-As noted by Maté, FBI and Congressional probes have already examined possible conspiracy between Trump and Putin to influence the 2016 election and did not find sufficient evidence to support the hypothesis.
+Clinton and her guest, Hosue Speaker Nancy Pelosi, continued to suggest the establishment of a "9/11-type commission" to investigate Trump's purported links to Putin.
+As noted by Maté, FBI and Congressional probes have already examined the possible conspiracy between the two leaders to influence the 2016 election and did not find sufficient evidence to support the hypothesis.

-As noted by NBC News, the FBI has launched an inquiry into the possibility that foreign governments attempted to interfere in the Capitol riot.
-Notably, the bureau is examing series of bitcoin payments allegedly made to far-right figures by a French national who subsequently committed suicide.
+According to NBC News, the FBI has launched an inquiry into the possibility that foreign governments attempted to interfere in the Capitol riot.
+Notably, the bureau is examing series of Bitcoin payments allegedly made to far-right figures by a French national who subsequently died by suicide.
 Nevertheless, there is thus far no evidence of foreign government involvement in the riots.

-It’s not the first time that Clinton has floated a far-out theory without substantiation.
-As reported by CNN, Clinton previously suggested that Russians were grooming then-Democratic presidential candidate Tulsi Gabbard to make a bid for a third party run and promote their interests.
-According to Clinton, Gabbard was the “favorite of the Russians.”
-Gabbard ultimately endorsed Democrat and President-elect Joe Biden for the White House.
+This is not the first time that Clinton has supposedly floated a far-out theory without substantiation.
+As reported by CNN, Clinton previously suggested that Russians were grooming then-Democratic presidential candidate Tulsi Gabbard to make a bid for a third-party run and promote their interests.
+According to Clinton, Gabbard was the "favorite of the Russians."
+Gabbard ultimately endorsed Democrat President-elect Joe Biden for the White House.

-After the allegations, Gabbard slammed Clinton as the “queen of warmongers.”
-She continued to claim that there was a concerted effort the destroy her presidential campaign and accused Clinton of spearheading the effort via her allies and proxies in the corporate media and military-industrial complex.
-The former Hawaii Rep. also taunted Clinton to take another shot at the presidency.
+After the allegations, Gabbard slammed Clinton as the "queen of warmongers."
+She continued to claim that there was a concerted effort to destroy her presidential campaign and accused Clinton of spearheading the effort via her allies and proxies in the corporate media and military-industrial complex.
+The former Hawaii congresswoman also taunted Clinton to take another shot at the presidency.